sysm0n/SnapShare/README.md

 - Change event name and privacy in `docker-compose.yml`
 - Use your own S3/MinIO credentials
 - Style the UI in `frontend/style.css`
+- To use a custom SVG background, place your `background.svg` in the project root and set `USE_BACKGROUND=true` in `docker-compose.yml`

 ## License
 MIT